Alfred Lagarde

-Alfred Lagarde (2 April 1948 – 1 January 1998) was a Dutch radio personality.
+Alfred Lagarde (2 April 1948 – 1 January 1998) was a Dutch disc jockey.

 Born in Groningen, Lagarde presented the hard rock radio program Betonuur from 1974 to 1979.
 Lagarde was a great proponent of hard rock and heavy metal; he also produced the first single of Dutch-language hard rock act Vandale, in 1979.

 Lagarde performed the original voice of Telly on Sesamstraat, the Dutch co-production of Sesame Street.
 After a few brief appearances, Telly became a main character in the late 1980s.
 His Dutch name is Teevee Monster, or simply Teevee ("tay-vay").
 When Lagarde died, Fred Meijer became the new dubbing voice of Telly.